MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 This will provide features such as:

 - Initialization included within Windows projects provided
-- Test scene demonstrating end to end WinIntegration features such as Facebook and IAP integration.
+- Test scene demonstrating end to end all the WinIntegration features above, including Facebook and IAP integration.
 - Unity menu integration allowing you to get the latest stable version automatically from (Nuget)[https://www.nuget.org/packages/MarkerMetro.Unity.WinLegacy/]
 - Unity menu integration for using local solution with automatic copy of build output into correct Unity plugin folders